mjthecoder65/mjthecoder65/README.md

 <h1 align="center"> Hey there 👋, Michael Jordan </h1>
 I am an experienced backend Engineer with three years of experience.
-I am interested in blockchain, Cloud Computing, System and Database design and RestfulAPIs.
+I am interested in blockchain, Cloud Computing,Smart Contracts, System and Database design and RestfulAPIs.